-In litigation, it is very common for people to have to translate their claims into dollar figures.
+With few exceptions, most lawsuits involve a demand for money damages, meaning that it is necessary to determine an appropriate amount of money to compensate injured plaintiffs for their injuries.
 Some types of injury are more easily translated into dollars than others.
-For example, the calculation of how much money a business lost as the result of a wrongful act can be relatively mathematical, as can the loss of value to damaged property or real estate.
-Yet calculation of other types of damage, such as "pain and suffering" in personal injury cases, can be very subjective.
+For example, the calculation of how much money is owed on a loan, or the amount of money that a business lost as the result of a wrongful act may be relatively mathematical, as can the loss of value to damaged personal property or real estate.
+The calculation of other types of damage, such as an injured plaintiff's pain and suffering in a personal injury case, can be very subjective.

-The plaintiff has the burden of proving the types and amounts of damages suffered.
-Sometimes this will require expert testimony, such as the presentation of the testimony of an accountant or appraiser.
-Courts will not compensate plantiffs for damages deemed speculative, fanciful, or unsupported by admissible evidence.
+In a lawsuit, plaintiffs have the burden of proving the types and amounts of damages they have suffered.
+Sometimes the proof of damages will require expert testimony, such as the presentation of the testimony of an accountant or appraiser.
+Courts will not compensate plaintiffs for damages deemed speculative, fanciful, or unsupported by admissible evidence.
 However, a plaintiff may be able to sufficiently evidence damages which are not yet fixed, such as future damages, on the basis of reasonable projections based upon the evidence and, as necessary, the opinions of experts.

-The types of damages available in litigation include:
+The types of damages that may be awarded in a judgment include:

-Damages which are intended, as much as possible, to put the plaintiff into the position he would be in had he not suffered harm from the defendant's wrongful conduct.
+Compensatory Damages - Damages that, as much as possible, are intended to restore the plaintiff to the position that the plaintiff would but for the injury that resulted from the defendant's wrongful conduct.

-Damages meant to punish wrongful conduct.
+Punitive Damages (Exemplary Damages) - Damages intended to punish wrongful conduct.
 Whether or not punitive damages are available depends upon the law under which a cause of action arises.
 Some states do not permit punitive damages awards, or have a very restricted approach to punitive damages.

-An award of a small sum of money (often $1) to a person who has proved an injury, but has not been able to demonstrate any appreciable compensible losses.
+Nominal Damages - An award of a small sum of money (often $1) to a plaintiff who has proved an injury, but has not been able to demonstrate any appreciable compensable losses.